Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - `getInputDomNode`
 - `getHitareaDOMNode`

-These APIs are related to how to query for elements ([see that migration guide here](https://github.com/Workiva/react_testing_library/blob/master/doc/migration_guides/queries.md)), but are often tightly coupled with triggering events.
-Below is an example showing switching away from that pattern.
+These APIs are related to how to query for elements ([see that migration guide here](https://github.com/Workiva/react_testing_library/blob/master/doc/migration_guides/queries.md)), but the fix may involve using events to show new elements.
+An example of that is below!

 <details>
   <summary>Component Definiition</summary>